-This is the second of the DHCP IP address range Settings.
+This is the second of the DHCP IP address range settings.

 Options: Any IP address within the three reserved IP ranges.
-The IP address used must correlate with the IP set in the Beginning range variable.
+The IP address used must correlate with the IP set in the Beginning range setting.

-Description: This variable indicates the end of the range of IP addresses available for DHCP use in assigning IPs.
-It is paired with the previous variable to create an address range.
+Description: This setting indicates the end of the range of IP addresses available for DHCP use in assigning IPs.
+It is paired with the previous setting to create an address range.